holaholu/Django_ORM_CRUD/README.md

-# This is a simple CRUD application developed with Django ORM and PostgreSQL DB.
+Simple CRUD application developed with Django ORM and PostgreSQL DB.